 Create and edit questions

-The question editor let's you:
+The question editor allows you to:

 - Choose from between eight question types using the question dropdown menu.
-Review each question type, below.
+Review each question type below.

 - Select editable fields to open and use the rich text editor.